avalonwilliams/OpenCompress/README.md

 as a drop-in replacement for GNU gzip.

 ## Install
-This program depends on libbsd and zlib.
+This program depends on zlib.
 To install just compress and uncompress, simply use
 ```sh
 make && sudo make install